axelvaldez/radical-companies/_posts/RADICAL COMPANIES/Blog/2022-03-17-RADICAL-coins.markdown

 <div style="display: none; ">National fiat money is the problem, and so is our system of loans and investment. <span style="font-size: smaller; ">RADICAL COIN</span>s is a potential solution.</div>

-<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; ">If Kings
+<pre class="prettyprint" style="font-size: 30px; text-align: center; border: 1px solid CadetBlue; background-color: #FFFAF0; font-family: American Typewriter, serif; ">If Kings and Queens
-had figured out fiat money,
-we'd still be His Majesty's subjects</pre>
+had figured out the fiat money racket, we'd still be His Majesty's subjects</pre>

 <br>